Introduction to Nanophotonics – Overview

 Lectures start on October 26th, Tutorials start on November 4th

-Note: If you would like to attend this course, please also register in the LMU online course system at https://lsf.verwaltung.uni-muenchen.de/
+Note: If you would like to attend this course and wants to apply for getting the correspnding credits, please also register for the Tutorials in the LMU online course system at https://lsf.verwaltung.uni-muenchen.de/

 - Prof. Stefan Maier, firstname.lastname@example.org

 Tutorials and grading

 Your total grade will be composed of the grades of 3 exercise sheets distributed along the semester and the grade of a 12-15 minutes long talk you'll give on a topic defined 2 weeks before the talk.
 Specifically, the talk presentation will make up 70% of your grade while the grades of your handed-in exercise sheets make up the remaining 30%.

 The following topics of nanophotonics will be covered